Find the best art tablet with screen or computer drawing pad: a complete guide

 The Surface Pro 5 pen has 4096 levels and tilt.
 See our article on the new Surface Pro 5 2017.
 We think it will be a top pick once it comes out.

-See our review of the Microsoft Surface Pro 4.
-The Surface Pro 4 is a go-everywhere device with an N-trig active pen.
+See our review of the 2017 Microsoft Surface Pro.
+The Surface Pro is a go-everywhere device with an N-trig active pen.
 The computer comes in several configurations, up to an i7 with a discrete graphics card.
-The pen gets 1,024 levels of pressure.
-This tablet is popular among artists, though the pen is a bit less sensitive than Wacom.
+The pen gets 4096 levels of pressure and tilt.
+This tablet is popular among artists.
+The new keyboard is covered with Alacantra, a fabric that’s easy to clean.

 Lenovo Miix 720: top Wacom detachable